mlabs-haskell/plutus-simple-model/README.md

 ### Certificates and withdrawals of the rewards

 In cardano staking pools are driving force behind confirmation of transactions.
 For the work pool owners receive fees.
-The fees gets distributed among staking credentials that delegate to pool.
+The fees get distributed among staking credentials that delegate to pool.

 So we have staking pool operator (SPO) who is chosen for this round to confirm TX.
 And for this work SPO gets the fees.
-Fees are collected to addresses that are called staking credentials.
+Fees are collected to the addresses that are called staking credentials.
 Users can delegate staking credential to the pool owner (SPO).

 So far we have ignored the fees, but in real scenario every transaction should contain fees.